-If you are in the process of planning for a divorce, it is important to know what types of divorce exist.
+If you are in the process of planning for an Alabama divorce, it is important to know what types of divorce exist.

 Depending on what type of divorce yours is, the process will be different.

 A divorce can be either contested or uncontested.
 A “contested” divorce, as the name suggests, means that the spouses contest the terms of the divorce.

 This article will provide a brief overview of uncontested divorce in Alabama, giving you a better idea of what to expect.
 If you have questions, contact an Alabama divorce attorney to discuss your options and determine how you should move forward.

 An uncontested divorce in Alabama is also called a simple divorce.

 Whereas a contested divorce can be complicated and contentious, an uncontested divorce is often a more simplified process.

 In an uncontested divorce in Alabama, the spouses agree on all issues required to terminate the marriage.
 Ultimately, this makes the divorce faster and cheaper than a contested divorce.